 ITU-T Q3/16 would like to thank Q13/11 for their reply to our liaison on ITU-T Q.3910.
 Q3/16 has considered the answers and has some additional comments and questions.
 These are indicated (in brown) below.

 Q3/16 is appreciative for your cooperation.

-2 References